tuxnotes/docker-atlassian-jira/README.md

 By default the Jira logs are written inside the container, under `${JIRA_HOME}/logs/`.
 If you wish to expose this outside the container (e.g. to be aggregated by logging system) this directory can be a data volume or bind mount.
-Additional, Tomcat-specific logs are written to `/opt/atlassian/jira/logs/`.
+Additionally, Tomcat-specific logs are written to `/opt/atlassian/jira/logs/`.

 # Upgrades